Contrast-Security-OSS/docs/content/installation/python/PythonConfig.md

 ## Application Properties

+Use the properties in this section for the application(s) hosting each agent.

-* application:
+* **application**:
-  * `name`: Override the reported application name.
+  * **name**: Override the reported application name.
 If not provided, the agent finds an appropriate application name.
   * **path**:
   * **group**: Add the name of the application group with which this application should be associated in the Contrast UI.
   * **code**: